Blog Hero

 Dark mode may look better or make texts easier to read, but it hasn’t been proven to help diminish digital eye strain.
 If you or your child are experiencing symptoms of digital eye strain, schedule an appointment for an eye exam to assess your eyes thoroughly.

-Our team can suggest methods to manage your digital eye strain, including possible computer glasses.
+Our team of optometrists at Airdrie Family Eye Doctors can suggest methods to manage your digital eye strain, including possible computer glasses.

 Written by Dr. Heather Cowie